asprenger/MLflow_introduction/README.md

 	python train_estimator.py --learning-rate 0.001 --tracking-url http://127.0.0.1:5000
 	python train_estimator.py --learning-rate 0.0001 --tracking-url http://127.0.0.1:5000

-Each experiment send metrics and training results to the tracking service.
-Each experiment exports the last checkpoint as TensorFlow SavedModel that gets converted to a MLFlow Model and pushed to the tracking service.
+An experiment sends parameters, metrics and training results to the tracking service.
+The last checkpoint is exported as a MLFlow Model and pushed to the tracking service.

 Open a browser at `http://127.0.0.1:5000` and select `MNIST_TF_Estimator` to see the 3 runs of the experiment:

 ![Tracker1](images/tracker1.png?raw=true "Tracker1")

-Clicking one of the runs shows the artifacts that have been stored:
+Click one of the runs to show the artifacts that have been recorded:

 ![Tracker2](images/tracker1.png?raw=true "Tracker2")

-There are the standard files created by the TensorFlow Estimator:
+There are the usual files created by the TensorFlow Estimator:

  * Checkpoints
  * GraphDef definition
  * Event files for training and evaluation

-There is also the MLFLow Model `exported_model` that has been created by `train_estimator.py`.
+In folder `exported_model` is also the MLFLow Model that has been created by `train_estimator.py`.

 ## MLFlow Model

-A MLflow Model is a standardized packaging format for machine learning models.
+[MLflow Model](https://www.mlflow.org/docs/latest/models.html) is a standardized packaging format for machine learning models.

 Each MLflow Model is a directory containing arbitrary files, together with an MLmodel file in the root of the directory that stores meta-data.

 A MLFlow Model can define multiple *flavors* that the model can be used with.
 A flavour acts as an adapter between the model and a specific framework or tool.
 Built-in flavors are: